How to Buy a Projector Advice

 Simply the brightness, it used to be the major consideration when you purchased a projector but as lumens in 90% of all projectors is bright enough, the internet is flooded with cheap LED that state they are 3000 lumens but in fact when you read the detail its actually on 30 lumens.
 The simple reason is that unless they are ANSI lumens which is a certified brightness then you are not comparing like for like.
 We always quote ANSI lumens.
 Prior to 3 years ago getting a high brightness projector of 3000 lumens was expensive, you can get 3000 lumens as standard now, and the price only really jumps at the 5000+ lumens point.

-Home cinema – it’s a small audience lumen tends to be around 1500-3000 to get the advantage of a high contrast ratio and deep blacks.
+Home Cinema; It’s a small audience so lumens tend to be around 1500-3000 to get the advantage of a high contrast ratio and deep blacks.
 That is daylight viewing, no lights and not in a conservatory.
 More lumens is not the way to go, it will look very white light and washed out.
 Our home cinema best sellers include the Sony VPL-VW270ES, Optoma UHD65 A Grade & the Sony VPL-HW65ES.

 If you have a really bright room with windows then think carefully where you place the projector, shop windows are a classic case it depends how much direct sunlight hits it during the day, you might have to go for an ultra thro or you might be that a panel is a better solution.